milessabin/spray-json-shapeless/README.md

 __:server-root "...."__

+Required.
 The absolute path to the root of your ENSIME distribution.
 Note, this is not your project directory.
 <br/>

 __:server-cmd  "...."__